marklj/eloquent-uuid/README.md

 ## Database Setup

-In your database migration for your model, you should have the uuid filed set up like the following:
+In your database migration for your model, you should have the UUID field set up like the following:

 ```php
 <?php